cnopt/dynastywarriors6-reverse-engineering/README.md

 #### Weapon IDs

+This table is pretty interesting, since you can pinpoint exact moment they stopped giving a shit about different weapon models for each of the tiers. **From Xu Zhu onwards**, the first, second, and third weapons all share the same model.

 | Value		| Name							| Officer				| Image																													| Value		| Name					| Officer			| Image
 |----------	| -------------------			| -------------------	| ----------------																										| -------	| ----------------		| -------------		| ---------------------
 `00`		| Rock Crusher					| Xiahou Dun			| ![](https://raw.githubusercontent.com/cnopt/DW6-Reverse-Engineering/main/weapon-img/xiahoudun-1.png)					| `68`		| Chaos					| Cao Pi			| ![](https://raw.githubusercontent.com/cnopt/DW6-Reverse-Engineering/main/weapon-img/caopi-2.png)